adetariku/facedetection/README.md

 # facedetection
-This is about faace detection
+This is about faace detection.